AusClimateService/npcp/reports/phase1/phase1_report.md

 > Question: Is it always additive adjustment or it is multiplicative for rainfall?
 > I'm aware that an additive bias adjustment is used as default for the N most extreme values/bins
-> with a user option to multiplicative...
+> with a user option for multiplicative...
-> but not sure what if that option extends to all bins?
+> but I'm not sure if that option extends to all bins?

 To avoid potential overfitting or an excessive influence of very rare events, before the adjustment factor for each bin is applied to the model data